Top Ten Motoring Offences

 Many drivers in this situation have unknowingly had their car insurance policies cancelled without being notified.

-You can use a special reasons argument if you can show that you genuinely and honestly believed that you had insurance cover in place.
-If you are unsure what a special reasons argument is or how to use one, contact Patterson Law & ask them about No Insurance & how they can help you with a free, no obligation advice call and find out how to defend yourself.
+You can use a special reasons argument if you can show that you genuinely and honestly believed that you had motor insurance cover in place.
+If you are unsure what a special reasons argument for no insurance is or how to use one, contact Patterson Law & ask them about No Insurance & how they can help you with a free, no obligation advice call and find out how to defend yourself.

 Speed Limit Offences